amar-jain123/PythonLoop/README.md

 # PythonLoop
-This repo show how does the loop work in python
+This repo show how does the loop and function work in python